 Senior English commentator Chishty Mujahid, recalled his time with Zaidi, ‘He was a colleague with whom I shared the microphone on innumerable occasions.
 He was friend of long standing who was always supportive and helpful, besides being a great company and a gracious host.
 I shall miss him very much as will his fans all around the globe.
 He was a very competent forthright fearless and authoritative civil servant.
 I am deeply saddened and utterly devastated by this terrible news.’

 After four years with United Bank, he passed his civil service exams in 1985.
 As a bureaucrat he progressed to the secretary level till his retirement in December 2017 from Ministry of Information and Broadcasting.
 He was an officer from the 13th Common Audit and Commerce Group.
 His younger brother Mahmud Mursal, teaches Urdu at Divisional Public School, Faisalabad, the school he himself attended, besides being a poet.
-Married twice, Zaidi, is survived by two sons and two daughters.
+Married twice, Zaidi, is survived by two sons and three daughters.

 The writer is indebted to Chishty Mujahid and his Divisional Public School friend Mahmud Mursal, for their contribution in the article.